by Neil Bauman, Ph.D.

 Now here’s some wonderful news!
 You can currently get this phone for free, rather than the minimum $75.00 fee the FCC wants you to pay.

 Here’s how to get your free phone.
 Go to the CaptionCall website at http://www.CaptionCall.com.
-Near the top right corner of your screen, you’ll see three green boxes.
-Click on the middle one labeled “REQUEST INFO”.
+Near the top right corner of your screen, click on the green “Request Phone” box.
 Fill in the form.
-In the “Promo Code” box at the end of this form put in the code “HS-1283″.
+In the “Promo Code” box at the end of this form put in the code “HS-1283”.
 When you are finished filling in the form, click “Submit”.

 Next, click here to download the form you need to have signed by a health care professional.
 Print out this form and take it to one of the following qualified health care professionals.
 Note: qualified health care professionals permitted to sign this form include audiologists, hearing instrument specialists (hearing aid dispensers), ENT doctors (otolaryngologists), family physicians, GPs (general practitioners, specialists in gerontology, pediatrics and internal medicine, physician’s assistants (PA) and nurse practitioners (NP).
 Once you have the form filled out, FAX it to CaptionCall at 1-888-778-5838.
 (Note: if you do not submit this properly-signed form, you can still get a CaptionCall phone.
 It’s just that you will have to pay $75.00 for it.)